Tis1201/data_fs04/README.md

 - Convert to Pion from aoirtc python (done)
 - Clean up websocket implementation (done)
 - Use SQL to store Whatsapp keys (done)
-- Need a proper router to route ws events to different users (in progress - part of Room Management)
+- Need a proper router to route ws events to different users (in progress - part of Room Management) (sunset, use direct addressing)
-- Implement Room Management System for WebRTC (in progress)
+- Implement Room Management System for WebRTC (sunset, use direct addressing)
   - Room creation/deletion
   - User management
   - Session tracking